voquis/pdfapi/README.md

 service apache2 restart
 ```
 Note that restarting apache2 will terminate the container so will need to run ```docker container start pdfapi_dev``` and then reconnect.

+# Contributing
+Contributions are welcome in the form of issue reporting and pull-requests, please fork the repository with any proposed changes.
+Please ensure 100% unit test code coverage is maintained and that tests are run locally with ```composer test``` before pushing your changes.